 Club politics in Italy is often an inscrutable beast, and despite being reasonably successful, West fell foul of a couple of powerful elements at Inter and was shipped out to co-tenants of the San Siro, AC Milan.
 Swapping the black and blue for the red and black did little to help though and after some ill-judged comments regarding Paolo Maldini, his four-game tenure for the Rossoneri was unceremoniously brought to a close.
 A three-month loan to Derby County would wind down the clock on his contract with Milan before moving on to the Bundesliga club, Kaiserslautern.

-Whilst his time in the east Midlands had been successful, helping the cub avoid relegation, the visit to south west Germany was much less the case.
+Whilst his time in the East Midlands had been successful, helping the club avoid relegation, the visit to South West Germany was much less the case.
 After making a mere ten appearances, the club released him, citing their “total disagreement with Taribo West’s behaviour”.
 A reputation was building and it wouldn’t do his ongoing career much good.

 Even on the international stage, controversy followed Taribo West.
 The Nigerian coach lambasted his attitude and performance for the Super Eagles saying that West cared little for his team-mates or tactical plan, and merely played his own way.
 Adegboye Onigbinde explained, “…he would only ask the players to play to his own style, going against what we asked them to do.”